 There is the design process.
 Different elements have to come into play for the proper functioning of the website.

-Website testing is a critical component within the development cycle.
+Website testing is a critical component of the development cycle.
 The developers have to ensure the proper functioning of the applications.
 They should work on different browsers and interfaces.

 The teams must also look out for any glitches or errors that could interfere with performance.
 Security threats and integration with other apps are also part of the testing.